myelintek/documentation/user/quick_start.rst

 * Start a machine learning lab for `YOLOv5 <https://github.com/ultralytics/yolov5>`_ object detection.
 * Train the model and monitor the resource consumption.
-* View the model training performance.
+* Visualize the model training results.

 Preparation
 ===========